 Harvest green peas when they are young and tender.
 They will become hard and starchy if left on the vine for too long.
 Green peas are best shelled and cooked within an hour of harvest.

 Harvest edible-pod peas when the peas are just beginning to form; when the outline of the pea is just visible in the pod.

 There are three kinds of peas: garden peas, snap peas, and snow peas.

 - Green peas, also called garden peas and English peas or green peas, are the peas you eat without a pod.
-There are two kinds of green peas—the small-seeded type, also called petit pois, for eating fresh and freezing, and the large-seeded type that is shelled and used as dry peas; large-seeded peas are also called soup peas.
+There are two kinds of green peas—the small-seeded type, also called petit pois, for eating fresh and freezing, and the large-seeded type which is shelled and used as dry peas; large-seeded peas are also called soup peas.

 - Snap peas, sometimes called sugar snap peas, are tender, sweet, and can be eaten pod and all.

 - Snow peas, also called Chinese peas or Asian peas, or sugar peas, also can be eaten pods and all.

 Kitchen Helpers from Amazon:

 - EZ Off Jar Opener for Weak Hands

 - Peas will be ready for harvest 55 to 70 days after sowing.